 The Swedish national innovation platform BioInnovation funds a part of the project called Comush, which runs from autumn 2017 until autumn 2020.
 It sorts under the heading BioEconomy 2.0, Better Valorisation of Residual Streams.

 The research concept entails growing fungi such as shiitake or oyster mushrooms on wood or forestry residue.
-The mushroom in turn will break down the polymer lignin in the wood so that another main polymer—cellulose—may be separated out and turned into bioethanol, in an ulterior step.
+The mushroom will break down the polymer lignin in the wood so that another main polymer—cellulose—may be separated out and turned into bioethanol, in an ulterior step.

-A main achievement by the Comush project has been to find a way to cleanse the wood of impurities before the start of fungal growth, which is less costly and energy-intensive than outright sterilisation.
+A main achievement by the Comush project has been to find a way to cleanse the wood of impurities before the start of fungal growth, which is less costly and required less energy than outright sterilisation.
 Instead, the wood is pre-treated with hot air in a closed chamber, in a procedure tantamount to pasteurisation.
 Such cleansing is necessary to allow the mushroom to grow without being crowded out by other organisms on the wood surface.

 “We have at this time a way to maximise lignin degradation, but minimising cellulose breakdown”, Xiong said.